dihyah/waqtu/README.md

-# ADHINA
+# WAQTU

-Thank you for taking your time to view the Adhina project.
+Thank you for taking your time to view the Waqtu project.

-Adhina is a web app that serves as a personal assistance for muslims around the world.
+Waqtu is a web app that serves as a personal assistance for muslims around the world.
 At its core function, the app allows users to be aware and ahead of their daily prayer times.

 Copyright (C) 2021 Dihyah Al Hii

-Adhina is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+Waqtu is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-Adhina is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Waqtu is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Adhina.
+You should have received a copy of the GNU Affero General Public License along with Waqtu.
 If not, see <https://www.gnu.org/licenses/>.

 Contact Me:
 You may reach me at hiidihyah@gmail.com if you have any inquiries.